Select Page

 Juney Whank Falls

 From the Deep Creek trailhead parking area, follow the well-marked trail 1/4 mile uphill to Juney Whank Falls.
 The roar of the falls can be heard even before you reach it.
-A ninety-foot cascade of water starts above you and runs under a log footbridge with handrails, and meets up with Deep Creek at the bottom of the trail.
+A 90-foot cascade of water starts above you and runs under a log footbridge with handrails, and meets up with Deep Creek at the bottom of the trail.

 There are two theories regarding the name of this branch and falls.
 Some say it was named for a Mr. Junaluska “Juney” Whank, who is said to be buried near the falls.
 However, “Juney Whank” is also a Cherokee phrase, which has been translated to mean “place where the bear passes.